-Our new Italian tour, visiting some of the best of Tuscia in Lazio – and a slice of Southern Tuscany.
+Visiting some of the best of “Tuscia” – in Lazio and Southern Tuscany.

 Perhaps a little less known than other parts of Italy, Lazio is nevertheless the home of Rome, its capital.
 Some distance to the north of Rome lies a relatively undiscovered and beautiful area known as “Tuscia’.
-Perhaps its name derives from the fact that it was once at the heart of ‘Etruria’, whose great Etruscan civilisation reached its zenith around 2,700 BC.
+It’s name probably derives from the fact that it was once at the heart of ‘Etruria’, whose great Etruscan civilisation reached its zenith around 2,700 BC.
 Tuscia is only a few miles from the southern boundary with Tuscany, which was also a stronghold of the Etruscans.
-The whole area is absolutely steeped in history and is full of hidden gems that await to surprise you!
+The whole area is steeped in history and is full of hidden gems that await to surprise you!
 Our tour takes place mainly in the Viterbo area, which lies between Rome and Siena.
-Martin has visited this area many times over the past 20 years or so and it only made sense to him to finally put a tour together in Tuscia.
+Martin has visited this general area many times over the past 22 years and it only made sense to him to finally put a tour together in ‘Tuscia’.